Skip to content

 This is a “soft” preference, not a hard rule.
 If only one worker is available, it will retry its own failed tasks.
 In a multi-worker setup, retries naturally distribute across healthy workers.

-• Ensure all workers have identical task registries — Inconsistent implementations lead to unpredictable behavior
+• Ensure all workers register the same workflows — Inconsistent task implementations lead to unpredictable behavior

-• Use the same workflow definition hash across workers — Mismatched definitions prevent task execution
+• Use the same workflow definitions across workers — The definition hash ensures version agreement; mismatched hashes prevent task execution

 • Monitor claim TTL expirations — Frequent expirations indicate worker crashes or tasks exceeding TTL